 UPDATE (Spring 2012): After first publishing it in April 2009, I decided to go back and revisit this article and update it to take in to account the releases of Halo 3: ODST and Halo: Reach and all they brought to the table in terms of gameplay.
-The revision also fixes some formatting issues present in the original version and splits the article into several pages for easier navigation and readability.
+The revision also fixes some formatting issues present in the original version and, due to the size of the article, splits the article into several properly-indexed pages for easier navigation and readability.

-UPDATE (March 2013): The article is currently being revised to take into account changes in and features introduced by Halo 4, as well as to add some other minor revisions.
-Unless inspiration hits me in regards to writing a story or creating more level designs, this will likely be the last major update to this article, barring Halo 5 doing something really awesome when it comes out (which will likely not be until 2015).
-Minor updates may be added to take into account other future developments that render portions of this article obsolete (like, say, controller layouts if the next-gen Xbox’s gamepad is different from the 360′s).
+UPDATE (Summer 2013): The article has been revised to take into account changes in and features introduced by Halo 4 as well as the unveiling of the Xbox One, and to add some other minor revisions.
+Unless inspiration hits me in regards to writing a story or creating more level designs or a future Halo game gives me some inspiration for new gameplay ideas, this will likely be the last major update to this article.
+Minor updates may be added to take into account other future developments that render portions of this article obsolete.

 For me, the Halo series has always stood out from the countless other FPSs out there.
 The enemy units and the environments you fought them in were inventive and varied.
 The graphics and art design were wonderful.
 The sound was great, with the music being some of the greatest to ever grace a video game.
 The storytelling (at least that in the first two games and in the expanded universe novels) was outstanding as well, with the Haloverse being one of the most well-developed fictional settings in all of video gaming.
 Also, Bungie set the standard for the FPS genre, with Halo’s blueprint being the template for most modern shooters and the game’s success contributing a major change in the industry.
-While console FPSs started to emerge during the late 90s on the Nintendo 64 with exclusive titles like GoldenEye (the first successful console FPS), Perfect Dark, and Turok as well as various ports & remakes of PC shooters (Doom 64, Quake), it was the Halo series that really marked the point where first-person shooters started to shift from being primarily a PC-dominated genre to being a primarily console-dominated genre.
-Before Halo, most FPSs had been designed as PC titles, and the biggest names in the genre included Doom, Quake, Unreal, Duke Nukem, Hexen, and Half-Life, but by the mid-00s, PC-exclusive shooters had become very rare, with the last notable FPS designed to be PC-exclusive being 2007’s Crysis, and nowadays shooters are more likely to be designed first and foremost as console titles, and many are exclusive to consoles.
-This shift resulted in the first-person shooter becoming perhaps the most lucrative and widely proliferated genre in gaming today, and Halo is arguably one of the main causes of it (though there have been other factors affecting PC gaming during the past decade, particularly piracy, that have also contributed to a shift of gaming in general away from PCs and toward consoles, MMOs and strategy titles like WoW and Starcraft being the main exceptions).
+While console FPSs started to emerge during the late 90s on the Nintendo 64 with exclusive titles like GoldenEye (the first successful console FPS), Perfect Dark, and Turok as well as various ports & remakes of PC shooters (e.g., Doom 64, Quake), the genre was still primarily a PC-dominated one throughout the 90s, with the biggest names in the genre including Doom, Quake, Unreal, Duke Nukem, Hexen, and Half-Life.
+While GoldenEye showed that an FPS could be done on a console, it was Halo that really proved what console FPSs were really capable of, and from that point, the genre began to rapidly shift to a console-dominated one.
+Ever since the seventh console generation began in 2005, shooters were more likely to be designed first and foremost as console titles than as PC titles (the last notable PC-exclusive FPS was 2007’s Crysis), and many are exclusive to consoles.

-While GoldenEye was an excellent proof-of-concept, it was Halo that truly unlocked the genre’s potential on consoles.
+Of course, Halo earned its distinction as the defining console FPS by being a very well-crafted title.
 The original game had superb gameplay that set the bar for console FPSs, and it was incredibly fun as well as innovative.
 The basic controls were excellent and intuitive, with the Xbox gamepad showing how well-suited it was for console FPSs, as opposed to the N64 controller, which while adequate was more limited and often awkward to use for shooters.
 Halo either introduced or popularized (often by virtue of being the first title to do them right) many mechanics that are now genre standards.
 One of the most notable examples is the so-called “Golden Tripod.”
 Being able to melee opponents or throw grenades without having to cycle through your inventory and formally equip a melee weapon (fists, chainsaw, or whatever) or grenades was something I had yet to experience in an FPS.
 Halo also had the first truly effective integration of vehicular combat in the genre, whereas in previous shooters I played you either didn’t have vehicles, or they were poorly implemented and tacked-on affairs.
 Both the Campaign and multiplayer stage designs were incredible and included a good mix of massive outdoors environments in addition to the smaller indoors arenas.
 The AI (at least that of the enemies) was often rather clever, especially compared to what had come before, and it has held up rather well over the past decade.
 Finally, you could only carry two weapons at a time instead of an entire arsenal, something that was as far as I know a first in the genre.
-The two-gun limit was interesting in that it forced you to make tough tactical decisions on the fly (“Do I go pistol and rockets or shotgun and sniper, or maybe something else?”).
+The two-gun limit was interesting in that it forced you to make tough tactical decisions on the fly (“Do I go pistol and rockets, or shotgun and sniper, or maybe something else?”).
 The weapons themselves were generally well designed and useful, and included genre standards such as an assault rifle and shotgun as well as unique and interesting alien weapons such as the Needler.
-Truly, Halo was the most revolutionary FPS since Doom was released in 1993, and many of the things we take for granted today in FPSs we have Halo to thank for.
+All told, Halo was the most revolutionary FPS since Doom was released in 1993, and many of the things we take for granted today in FPSs we have Halo to thank for.
 It really was “Combat Evolved.”

 While a combination of the best parts of the individual games in the series as well as a refinement of many game elements could benefit a future Halo game, it might not be enough to keep the Halo series on the cutting edge of shooters.
 Certain aspects of the series as a whole may have to be rethought entirely.
 If there are going to be other Halo FPSs in the future, perhaps it is time for combat to evolve once again.

 In this article, you’ll find my ideas for what I’d like to see for a hypothetical future Halo title.
 The game would take the best aspects of the Halo series, refine a lot of its core gameplay, and advance in certain ways to keep up with series that have surpassed it in one way or another.
 In other words, it would combine the latest in cutting-edge technology and advances in game design with the best of the old-school.
 Story-wise, it would mainly be a side-story to the series and would revolve around new characters.
-Finally, as for the technical aspects, judging from what I’ve seen result from the current-gen consoles, this game would probably be best saved for the next Xbox console (due in 2013 if my predictions hold true) and the far more advanced technology it will almost certainly offer.
+Finally, this game would try to fully utilize the power of the Xbox One, which I would hope offers the horsepower needed to do the things I’d want to do if I could make my own Halo game.

 As this game exists entirely in my head (and barring some miracle it will remain forever so), not to mention that things that sound good on paper might not necessarily work well in practice, everything in this article is entirely provisional, but at the very least it should give you a general idea of how I would design a Halo game if I got to call all the shots.
 As for why I chose to do this rather than come up with my own ideas for an original FPS, it’s because the Halo series has, at its roots, a combination of elements — the setting, the pacing, the variety of enemies, the basics of gameplay that I outlined earlier, and so forth — that give it the potential to be far greater than just about any other series of shooters on the market (also, I’m not that great of a writer of fiction).
 While it is still better than most of the competition in many respects and still remains a unique experience among shooters, it could be so much better, but not only is it falling behind some of its other competitors when it comes to certain elements, particularly stage design, I feel the series is heading in the wrong direction under 343I’s direction.